mborenstein-goodberry-nurse/Dnd-Notes-Template/Omnomicon/Backgrounds/Faction Agent.md

 # Suggested Characteristics

-Use the tables for the [[Acolyte#Personality Traits|Acolyte]] background as the basis for your traits and motivations, modifying the entries when appropriate to suit your identity.
+Use the tables for the [[Acolyte#Suggested Characteristics|Acolyte]] background as the basis for your traits and motivations, modifying the entries when appropriate to suit your identity.
 (For instance, consider the words "faith" and "faction" to be interchangeable.)

 Your bond might be associated with other members of your faction, or a location or an object that is important to your faction.
 The ideal you strive for is probably in keeping with the tenets and principles of your faction, but might be more personal in nature.